 This course explores what it means to be human by tracing our biological and cultural roots.
-Topics include: the evolutionary process; our place among the living primates; fossil and archaeological evidence of human ancestors; and the origins of language, society and culture.
-Partially fulfills the general education requirements in the social sciences for the A.A. degree.
+Topics include: the evolutionary process; our place among the living primates; fossil and archaeological evidence of human ancestors and the origins of language, society and culture.
+Partially fulfills the general education requirements in the social sciences for the associate of arts degree.